Liozon/OpenFlashcards/README.md

 ![OpenFlashcards logo](<images/OpenFlashcards logo.png>)

-A lightweight, modern flashcard app designed for efficient language learning, based on the words and phrases you want to learn and master — simple, fast and self-hostable.
+A lightweight, modern flashcard app designed for efficient language learning, based on the words and phrases you want to learn and master — simple, fast and self-hostable with Docker.

 <p align="center">
   <a href="https://github.com/Liozon/OpenFlashcards/releases/latest">